Looking to get a Russian Visa as a UK citizen? Here’s a simple guide to help you through the process.

 - Check you passport: Make sure there are 2 blank pages in your passport for your VISA and it is in date for when you travel there.

-Applying for your VISA
+Applying for your Russian VISA as a UK citizen

 Pick a company to handle documents, invitations and tourist fees for you: choosing a company to handle your VISA forms and documents may be an easier option for you and will save you time!
 I chose Real Russia, as I read a lot of reviews which said they were a reliable service.
 I can now vouch for that, they were brilliant!
 They kept me up to date every step of the way.
 You will pay a slight premium, but it’s worth it to ensure you get through that border!